Breast Cancer Risk Factors: BRCA1 and BRCA2 Inherited Gene Mutations in Women

 Breast cancer screening tests are used to find cancer in people with no warning signs or symptoms.

 Women with a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation need to be screened for breast cancer starting at an earlier age and more frequently than other women.
-They should also be aware of the warning signs of breast cancer.
+It’s important to be aware of the warning signs of breast cancer.

 For women with a BRCA1/2 inherited gene mutation, the National Comprehensive Cancer Network (NCCN) recommends [39]: